Moneenroe: History

-In the past many from Moneenroe worked at the coal mines at Deerpark Mines which closed in the 1960s.
+In the past, many from Moneenroe worked at the coal mines at Deerpark Mines, which closed in the 1960s.

 Geography

 It is located on the N78 main road between Castlecomer and Carlow town, approximately 5 kilometres from Castlecomer and 16 kilometres from Carlow town.
 The village borders with County Laois at several points, with Crettyard being the closest townland in County Laois.

 Townlands in the electoral division of Moneenroe include Coolbawn, Croghtenclogh, Gorteen, Moneenroe, Smithstown and Uskerty.

 Móinín Rua means "The little red bog" due to the marshy land in some parts of the townland.

 Moneenroe is the most densely populated rural area in the county.

 Demographics

 As of the 2006 census, by the Central Statistics Office, Moneenroe's population was 688.
 This was a 1.5% increase since 2002.
 As of the 2006 census, there was an exact 50%/50% split of males and females in the village.
-As of 2016 census, the population had increased to 722.
+As of the 2016 census, the population had increased to 722.